ja-cop/jA_cOp_Tools/README.md

 Delete empty shape keys on all selected mesh objects.
 A shape key is considered to be "empty" when all vertices are within the provided `threshold` distance (default: `0.0001`) of the shape key's relative key (e.g. `Basis`).
 Useful for cleaning up shape keys after deleting geometry or splitting meshes.
 For convenience, there is also an option to ignore muted shape keys.

+# List Unsaved Images

+Location `Image > List Unsaved Images`

+Shows a list of modified images that have yet to be saved (aka "dirty images").
+The list provides save and discard buttons for each image.

 # Warn on editing shape key

 Location: this addon's preferences